dboikliev/AspecTS/README.md

 #### Repeating:<a id="repeating"></a>

-The `repeatOnError` aspect allos code to be executed a maximumg of `count` times with delays between calls of `interval` milliseconds.
+The `repeatOnError` aspect allows code to be executed a maximumg of `count` times with delays between calls of `interval` milliseconds.
 The repeater can be set to block until all repetitions are over by setting the `wait` parameter to `true`.

 #### Example: